Looking for Creative Soap Making Ideas?

 #20 Loofah: exfoliation + decoration

-Imbedded in soap, a loofah helps exfoliate dry skin, allowing your moisturizers in soap to fully nourish your skin and leave it feeling ultra-smooth!
-I love this DIY Lavender Loofah Soap from Crystal at Pumpkin and a Princess.
+Embedded in soap, a loofah helps exfoliate dry skin, allowing your moisturizers in soap to fully nourish your skin and leave it feeling ultra-smooth!

 What creative soap making ingredient are you going to try first?
 Pin this for later so you never run out of soap making additives and ingredient ideas!
 Tag #lifenreflection to share your soap-making ideas!